 The table above appears to reallocate 130 available/unconstructed dwelling units from the prior approved residential areas in the M-A-C Zone to Lot 6.
 However, the basic plan notes are slightly different in that they reflect an additional 670 dwelling units specifically for Lot 6, and that the 130 dwelling units previously applying to the overall development are not exclusively allocated to Lot 6.
-The basic plan notes do not preclude the 130 DUs from being located on Lot 6 but also do not preclude their development elsewhere with the residential areas of the M-A-C Zone, as originally intended.
-Staff finds that the notes as provided on the basic plan are appropriate.
+The basic plan notes do not preclude the 130 DUs from being located on Lot 6 but also do not preclude their development elsewhere within the residential areas of the M-A-C Zone, as originally intended.
+The notes as provided on the basic plan are therefore appropriate, save that per the accepted request from the City of Bowie, an additional 470 units should be reflected for Lot 6 for a total of 600 possible units.